SubZero2714/VoipTools-ReportingToolMVP/ReportingToolMVP/README.md

 # ReportingToolMVP - Configurable Reporting Tool

-**Phase 0 MVP - DevExpress Evaluation & Prototype**
+**Phase 1 - DevExpress Reporting Integration Complete**

-A standalone .NET 9 Blazor Server application for creating custom reports from the 3CX Exporter database.
-This is a dedicated reporting tool built to evaluate DevExpress Blazor components and test real-time dashboard capabilities.
+A standalone .NET 8 Blazor Server application for creating custom reports from the 3CX Exporter database.
+This is a dedicated reporting tool built to evaluate DevExpress Blazor components and includes a visual WYSIWYG Report Designer.

 ## Project Goals